donbright/rust-lang-cheat-sheet/README.md

 }
 ```

-### fake your own iterator with Itertools
+### make your own Iterator with impl Iterator

-Itertools can help build iterators without creating your own custom struct.
+"impl Iterator" can help build iterators without creating your own custom struct.
 For example you can return an Iterator from a function that modifies your data.
-A short example
+Examples
-follows for the the iproduct! macro, and the cartesian_product adapter.
+follows for Itertools iproduct! macro and cartesian_product adapter.

 ```rust
 fn f2() -> impl Iterator<Item = (u8,u8)> { iproduct!(0..2,0..3) }